code-orangemonster/HNSW-/README.md

-# HNSW-
+# Nearest-neighbor-search-based-on-graph
-The project is based on faiss and optimized for HNSW
+The project is based on faiss and optimized for HNSW.